AXIHIXA/axihixa.github.io/_pages/about.md

 Misc
 ======

 I speak three languages.
 I'm a native speaker of Chinese (Mandarin).
-I'm fluent in English (procifient for work and study purposes; TOEFL 114/120, GRE 324/340 + 3.5).
-I'm also proficient in Japanese (enough for basic work and study senarios; JLPT N1 173/180, N2 169/180).
+I'm fluent in English (procifient for work and study purposes: TOEFL 114/120; GRE 324/340 + 3.5).
+I'm also proficient in Japanese (sufficient for basic work and study senarios: JLPT N1 173/180, N2 169/180).